 More than three months after a complaint is filed on my behalf with the Attorney General of Florida against Lennar, I am told the case is closed.
-As you’ll read, there are some strange events that led up to this and something is definitely off and doesn’t make sense.
+As you’ll read, there are some strange events that led up to this and something is definitely off and doesn’t make sense, especially around the conversations I had with Brooke Adams – Florida Attorney.

 Here’s a summary: First, I’m contacted by a person by the name of Vince Veccharella that indicates he was put on the filed complaint.
 I had no idea who he was, how his name got on the complaint or why his name was associated with the complaint.
 Second, once the case was closed, his name was listed in the subject line of the letter addressed to me (you’ll find the letter and other communications below).
 Third, even though he was to send me information a couple of weeks before, I never heard from him, until he indicated that he was “instructed not to discuss this matter.”